Private, In-Home Tutoring in Fernway, Pennsylvania

-SchoolTutoring Academy’s tutoring programs for Fernway students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fernway, Pennsylvania students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Seneca Valley School District is careful to provide quality education to all of its students, no matter what their individual needs might be.
 With an emphasis on accepting diversity, this district provides special helps for those who need it including tutoring programs, academic and emotional supports for students who need it, and many other things.
 Special education, language supports, and gifted education options are provided as well as speech and language help for those that need it.

 We currently cover the following Fernway-area school district: Seneca Valley School District.

 Educating Our Parents: Understanding the Fernway District Curriculum

 Students start in kindergarten by learning basic number, reading, writing, science (identification of objects, using all five senses, etc), library, and technology education.
 As they progress through the grades, students learn many more skills and build on the basic knowledge they have learned in each subject.
 This progressive curriculum design is used so that students have the opportunity to access prior knowledge and use reflective thinking as a basis for the development of other critical thinking skills like analysis, evaluation, or synthesis of ideas.

 Advanced Placement courses, Honors courses, and regular courses are offered in core subjects of English, math, and science.
 Various social studies, arts, writing, and technology electives are also available to upper classmen.
 Students at the high school level are also guided by College and Career Readiness Standards to ensure they are prepared with necessary work and learning skills which they will use post-graduation.

 Our Fernway, Pennsylvania tutoring programs are personalized just for you